Superconducting properties of Fibonacci chains with enhanced superconducting pairing at the boundaries: Results and discussions

-Here, we focus on a more systematic study of how the controlling parameters $t_A$ and $n$ affect $T_{cR}$, $T_{cL}$, and $T_{cb}$.
-In particular, Fig.~\ref{fig7} shows these critical temperatures as functions of $t_A$ for $n=10,\,...,\,15$; the left (right) panels correspond to even (odd) $n$. $T_{cR}$ and $T_{cL}$ are given by curves with red circles and blue triangles, respectively. $T_{cb}$ is shown by the black curves with squares.
-In all panels, the site configurations on the left (blue) and right (red) ends of the approximants $S_n$ are highlighted.
+Here, we conduct a systematic study of how the parameters $t_A$ and $n$ influence the end and bulk critical temperatures, i.e., $T_{cR}$, $T_{cL}$, and $T_{cb}$.
+Figure~\ref{fig7} displays these critical temperatures as functions of $t_A$ for {$n=11,\,...,\,16$}, with the left (right) panels corresponding to odd (even) $n$. $T_{cL}$ and $T_{cR}$ are represented by red triangles and blue spheres, respectively, while $T_{cb}$ is shown by green squares.
+In all panels, the chain configurations on the left (red) and right (blue) ends of $S_n$ are highlighted.

-In agreement with the discussion of Sec.~\ref{III_B}, we find from Fig.~\ref{fig7} that $T_{cb}$~(black curves marked by triangles) does not change with $n$~(except of the case with $n=10$, where the results are slightly shifted due to finite-size effects).
-One can see that the bulk critical temperature reaches its minimum $T_{cb}=0.186$ at $t_A=1.2$.
-This value of the hopping parameter is close to $t_A=1$ of the ordinary attractive Hubbard model with the periodic chain.
-When $t_A$ increases above $t_A=1.2$ or decreases below this point, $T_{cb}$ grows significantly, which agrees with the previous results of the disordered gap equation~\cite{sun2024}.
+{Consistent with the discussion of Sec.~\ref{III_B}, Fig.~\ref{fig7} reveals that $T_{cb}$~(green squares) remains independent of $n$ -- except for $n=11$, where slight deviations occur due to finite-size effects, particularly near $t_A=1$.
+The bulk critical temperature reaches its minimum $T_{cb}=0.162$ at $t_A=1.5$, which is close to $t_A=1$ corresponding to the ordinary attractive Hubbard model for the periodic chain.} As {$t_A$ deviates from $1.5$}, $T_{cb}$ grows significantly in agreement with the previous results of the disordered gap equation~\cite{sun2024}.
 Notice that $T_{cb}$ is also dependent on other parameters, e.g., the chemical potential $\mu$ and the coupling strength $g$~\cite{wang2024b}.
 However, investigations of these aspects are beyond the scope of our work.

-One can also see that $T_{cL}$~(the blue curves with triangles) is independent of $n$ in Fig.~\ref{fig7}, which agrees with the results of Figs.~\ref{fig5} and \ref{fig6}.
-As explained in the last paragraph of Sec.~\ref{III_B}, this is due to the same site configuration on the left end of the chains with different $n$.
-The first six sites at the left end for $n=10,\,...,\,15$ are the same and given by the sequence $ABAABA$ marked in blue in Figs.~\ref{fig7}(a-f).
+{One can also see that $T_{cL}$~(red triangles) is independent of the sequence number $n$ in Fig.~\ref{fig7}, which agrees with the results of Figs.~\ref{fig5} and \ref{fig6}.
+As discussed in the last paragraph of Sec.~\ref{III_B}, this occurs because the left-end configuration remains the same for chains with different $n$.
+The first six symbols at the left end for $n=11,\,...,\,16$ are the same and given by the sequence $ABAABA$ displayed in Figs.~\ref{fig7}(a-f).
+We recall that the corresponding sequence of the hopping amplitudes is obtained by replacing symbols $A$ and $B$ by $t_A$ and $t_B$, respectively. }